-This Unit of Competency covers the explosion-protection aspects of conducting initial, periodic and sample audit inspections of explosion-protected equipment and installations.
+This Unit of Competence covers the explosion-protection aspects of conducting initial, periodic and sample audit inspections of explosion-protected equipment and installations.
 It requires the ability to audit a verification dossier, work safely in a hazardous area, inspect against Standards and report and act on inspection results.

-This unit of competency is based on IEC 60079-14 & IEC 60079-17 and any other relevant standards that may apply.
+This unit of competence is based on IEC 60079-14 & IEC 60079-17 and any other relevant standards that may apply.

-The applicant shall have the level of technical education [or equivalent] attained, relevant to the application, through documents such as College Certificates and Trade Credentials etc.
+The applicant shall have the level of technical education (or equivalent) attained, relevant to the application, through documents such as College Certificates and Trade Credentials etc.

-A minimum 3 years experience in general electrical installation practice and a minimum of 2 years experience in Hazardous Area electrical installation practice.
+For an operative a minimum 3 years experience in general electrical installation practice.

+For a responsible person a minimum 3 years experience in Hazardous Area installation practice.

-Competence in this unit shall be assessed either concurrently with or after competencies in Unit Ex 003 - Install explosion-protected equipment and wiring systems or Unit Ex 004 -Maintain equipment in explosive atmospheres have been achieved.
-Alternatively, competencies in general electrical inspection will satisfy the prerequisite (see Annex A).
+Competence in this unit shall be assessed either concurrently with or after competence in Unit Ex 003 - Install explosion-protected equipment and wiring systems or Unit Ex 004 - Maintain equipment in explosive atmospheres have been achieved.
+Alternatively, competence in general electrical inspection will satisfy the prerequisite (see Annex A).

-NOTE: For work on wiring and equipment operating above 1000 V a.c. or 1500 V d.c. competency in high voltage switching and safe isolation should be held
+NOTE For work on wiring and equipment operating above 1000 V a.c. or 1500 V d.c. competence in high voltage switching and safe isolation should be held